Montana/tungsten/README.md

 - `ARGOROLLOUTS_URL`: The URL of your Argo Rollouts instance.
 - `ARGOROLLOUTS_TOKEN`: The API token for your Argo Rollouts instance.

+## Proxy option

+This code allows you to start either an ngrok tunnel or an Nginx reverse proxy based on an environment variable `PROXY_OPTION`.
+Make sure to set `PROXY_OPTION` to either "ngrok" or "nginx" to choose the appropriate option.
+Additionally, adjust the Nginx command and configuration path as needed for your environment.

 ## Copyright

 Creator and Maintainer: _Michael Allen Mendy_. (c) 2024.